Storytelling Through Nude Art Photography

 Is nude art photography appropriate for all audiences?

-Nude art photography is intended for mature audiences and is often showcased in galleries, exhibitions, or private collections.
-Its appropriateness depends on context, cultural norms, and the intended audience, and it is distinct from explicit or pornographic imagery.
+Nude art photography is intended for mature audiences and is typically showcased in galleries, exhibitions, fine art books, or private collections.
+Its appropriateness depends on context, cultural norms, and the intended audience.
+It is distinct from explicit or pornographic imagery — the focus is on artistic expression, not titillation.

 How do photographers ensure ethical practices?